The harmful effects of stereotyping: the Mexican stereotype

 Stereotype 1: Mexico is a never-ending desert

-Your sombrero is about to blow away in the desert wind, your poncho is now covering your face and your donkey can’t seem to start walking.
+Your sombrero is about to blow away in the desert wind, your poncho is covering your face and your donkey refuses to start walking.
 Shade is nowhere nearby.
 The heat is unbearable.
 What are you gonna do next?
 You can either wake up, or exit that Hollywood movie.

 This is exactly the type of stereotypical Mexican scenario people imagine, and it’s an unlikely one!